Answering your questions about smart meters

-- Smart meters will provide more information to both customers and CMP.
-Customers will be able to access up-to-date usage information to track, manage, and control their own energy use.
-Customers' bills will be more accurate, because CMP will be able to download electronic readings every month, eliminating the occasional need for estimated billings.
-Customers moving to a new location or starting or stopping their electric service will see faster turnaround in making changes to their account.
-The environment will benefit, too!
-We’ll reduce the number of vehicles on the road by 2 million miles per year, reducing fossil fuels and eliminating 1,400 tons of carbon dioxide emissions.
-Smart meters will allow us to pinpoint outages and respond more quickly, which means better service to you.
+- Smart meters provide more information to both customers and CMP.
+Customers can access up-to-date usage information to track, manage, and control their own energy use.
+Customers' bills are more accurate, because CMP can download electronic readings every month, eliminating the occasional need for estimated billings.
+Customers moving to a new location or starting or stopping their electric service see faster turnaround in making changes to their account.
+The environment benefits, too!
+We're reducing the number of vehicles on the road by 2 million miles per year, reducing fossil fuels and eliminating 1,400 tons of carbon dioxide emissions.
+Smart meters allow us to pinpoint outages and respond quickly, which means better service to you.
 Back to TOP

 Who owns the meter on my house or business?

 - CMP owns the electrical meter and the line that runs from the customer’s premise to the pole.
 The property owner owns the meter enclosure box and all of the wiring in the home or business.
 Back to TOP